DS-100/debugging-guide/regex/regex.md

 The special characters in RegEx are: `. ^ $ * + ? ] [ \ | ( ) { } }`
 If you want to match exactly those characters in a RegEx expression, you need to "escape" them by preceding them with a backslash `\`.
 However, the rules around this can change in the context of character classes.

 For example, the pattern  `r"[.]"` matches  `'.'`, the literal period.
 In this context, it is not treated as a special character.
 The hyphen, while not included in the list of special characters, also changes its behavior depending on its position in a character class.
-It can be used to specify a range of characters (e.g. `r"[0-9]"`) based on their unicode values, or match a literal `'-'` if it does not have two adjacent characters (e.g. `r"[-09]"` matches `-`, `0`, `9`).
+It can be used to specify a range of characters (e.g. `r"[0-9]"`) based on their Unicode values, or match a literal `'-'` if it does not have two adjacent characters (e.g. `r"[-09]"` matches `-`, `0`, `9`).
 To be on the safer side, you could escape `-` like in `r"[0\-9]"` to achieve the same result.

 Finally, it's generally good practice to escape both single and double quotes for greater readability.
 Technically, patterns like `r"'(.\*)'"` and `r'"(.\*)"'` do work as you'd expect, but you can already see how confusing it is to decipher what's going on.
-Escaping the quotes inside the pattern do not affect what matches you get, but make it easier to figure out what the intended match was.
+Escaping the quotes inside the pattern does not affect what matches you get, but makes it easier to figure out what the intended match was.

 ### The three uses of `^`

-The `^` character can be a tricky to wrap your head around given how it's function changes depending on the context:
+The `^` character can be tricky to wrap your head around given how its function changes depending on the context:
 1. If used at the start of a pattern, like in `r"^\w"`, it means that a lowercase letter must begin the string in order for a match to occur.
 2. If included at the start of a character class, like in `r"[^abc]"`, it negates all the characters in that class and will match with any other character – in the above example, any character that is not `a`, `b`, `c`.
 3. Finally, if escaped as in `r"\^"` it is treated as a literal and will match any instance of `^`.